Multicalibration Yields Better Matchings: Preliminaries

 \section{Preliminaries}

 \textbf{Multicalibration.} Let $\X$ be a feature space and $\Y=[0,1]^d$ the label space.
 We consider point-label pairs $(x,y)$ sampled from an unknown probability distribution $\cD$ supported on $\X \times \Y$.
-Given any predictor $f: \X \rightarrow \Y$, \emph{multicalibration} (\cite{hebert2018multicalibration}) requires $f$ to well approximate $\E{y|x}$ on average in each set of a given family of \emph{protected} subsets of $\X$.
+Given any predictor $f: \X \rightarrow \Y$, \emph{multicalibration} \citep{hebert2018multicalibration} requires $f$ to well approximate $\E{y|x}$ on average in each set of a given family of \emph{protected} subsets of $\X$.
 To make it feasible to check this condition in practice, these sets must have some structure (i.e. finite Vapnik-Chervonenkis dimension) or be finite.
-Additionally, the guarantee should degrade with the probability of these sets, since we need to be able to account for low sample frequency.
+Additionally, the guarantee should degrade with the probability of these sets, to account for low sample frequency.

-The definition of multicalibration we use in this paper is arguably one of the most general ones that are present in the literature, from \cite{GopalanKSZ22}.
-We report it here for completeness, in a slightly different form, since we do not need hypothesis classes, we need binary weights and our task is a regression task: we thus do not map to the $d$-dimensional simplex\footnote{Boosting-like approaches to attain multicalibration are not impacted by the switch in the setting.
-What changes is that we need to scale by $d$ when using the same analysis.}.
-In fact, notice that the notion of protected sets --- normally induced by the hypothesis class --- is in our case absorbed into the weights themselves, that are now allowed to depend only on $x$.
+The definition of multicalibration we use in this paper is very general, and comes from adapting to regression the one from \citet{GopalanKSZ22}, which is specialized to classification\footnote{Boosting-like approaches to attain multicalibration are not impacted by the switch in the setting.
+What changes is that we need to scale when using the same analysis.}.
+More specifically, notice that the notion of protected sets --- normally induced by the hypothesis class --- is in our case absorbed into the weights themselves, that are now allowed to depend directly on $x$.

-\begin{definition}[Weighted Multicalibrated predictor] Given a weight class $\cW \subseteq \{[0, 1]^d \to \{0,1\}^d\}$ and $\alpha \geq 0$, a predictor $f : \X \to [0, 1]^d$ is $(\cW, \alpha)$-multicalibrated if for every $w \in \cW$ we have:
+\begin{definition}[Weighted Multicalibrated predictor] Given a weight class $\cW \subseteq \{[0, 1]^d\times \X \to \{0,1\}^d\}$ and $\alpha \geq 0$, a predictor $f : \X \to [0, 1]^d$ is $(\cW, \alpha)$-multicalibrated if for every $w \in \cW$ we have:

 \end{definition}